-Buyer's guide · 2026Published July 3, 2026· Last verified July 15, 2026
+Buyer's guide · 2026Published July 3, 2026· Last verified August 16, 2026

-Best AI Gateways in 2026: 10 Platforms Compared
+Best AI Gateways in 2026: 11 Platforms Compared

 The AI gateway became a recognized category in 2026 — Gartner published its first Market Guide in February.
-This guide compares ten of them, from microsecond-latency proxies to platforms where the gateway is one layer of a governance stack.
+This guide compares eleven of them, from microsecond-latency proxies to platforms where the gateway is one layer of a governance stack.
 Ordered by buyer segment, not a fake ranking.

 This guide does not pretend there is a single winner.
 Vendors are grouped by the buyer they fit, every competitor claim is cited to the vendor's own material, and the limits are real — including Kosmoy's.
 If your problem is raw traffic, several products below beat Kosmoy at it; if your problem is proving control over AI, the comparison tilts the other way.